-For students who are taught to alternate standards and assessed through the OAAP, when the student has earned the appropriate credits, the student will graduate with an alternate diploma.
+For students who are assessed through the OAAP aligned with alternate academic achievement standards, when the student has earned the appropriate credits, the student will graduate with an alternate diploma.
 If the student has not turned 22 on or before September 1, the student will be offered continued enrollment following graduation with an alternate diploma and the district will continue to provide a FAPE through the school year in which they turn 22.
 The student can attend the same length of day and week as students without a disability.
 However, as with any student with a disability, the IEP Team may determine a shortened day/week is appropriate.